hidehic0/dotfiles/README.md

 # hidehic0's dotofiles
-Very ordinary dotfiles.
+Very ordinary dotfiles.<br>
-However, I was a bit particular about the neovim settings.
+However, I was a bit particular about the neovim settings.<br>
 Please take a look!